nsensfel/prolix-coding-style/README.md

 closing punctuation.
 Thus, things like labels and comments are indented.

 Note:
+* Commas are attached to the block that precedes them.
 * The pre and post operations of a `for` are not considered to be *instruction blocks*.
 * An acceptable exception to these rules is considering `else if` as a single